pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1319-20-21 Continue Reading

+On the weekend, I was reading the book "Microservice Patterns."
+Today I need to work on an exercise with Kafka, where I'm trying to send a message with a shared ID.
+However, I'm facing some difficulties in configuring the Kafka cluster in a Docker container, and as a result, I'm unable to complete the test.
+Perhaps I need to have a better understanding of the basic abstractions and how Kafka works with Java code.
+I believe that taking this approach will help me gain a clearer understanding of how things are built.

 #### Day 1318 Continue Reading Messages Architectures

 Today I had studied about broker and brokerless architectures in Microservice context.
 Also, I learn a good lesson, when you need to a high-process or a batch job, please think about the resources, the most of the time developers never think in these things I maybe we can have problems when deploying the application in the environment the classic works on my machine.

 #### Day 1317 Broker and Brokerless Architecture